Sociology Internships

 -

-Toggle ItemHow to find a good internshipThe FHSS Internship Office can help Sociology majors find meaningful internships that provide rich experience and the opportunity to apply theories and ideas from the classroom while gaining real-world experience.
-Work and volunteer experiences can be the best way to determine the right career direction after completing your broad Sociology major.
-Our staff is available during normal office hours (8 am to 5 pm) and by appointment to counsel with interested students and help them secure appropriate internships to match their future educational and career goals.
+Toggle ItemHow to find a good internshipOur staff is available during normal office hours (9 am to 5 pm) and by appointment to counsel with interested students and help them secure appropriate internships to match their future educational and career goals.
 We maintain a database of internship opportunities in a wide range of disciplines that are served well by Social Science majors.
 The FHSS Database is not all-inclusive, but does provide a good starting point in your search for meaningful experiences.
 Always consider your own network and how family and friends may be able to help you connect with good organizations that would provide meaningful experience as well.

-Karen Christensen, MBA, directs the Community & Social Services Internship Program.
+Alison Sondrup directs the Community & Social Services Internship Program.
 She maintains contacts with internship providers and cultivates new internship opportunities for students.
 She also monitors the quality of internships offered by internship providers to meet the standards set by the FHSS College Internship Committee.
-Questions may be directed to: karen@byu.edu
+Questions may be directed to: alison_sondrup@byu.edu

 Students can complete internship experiences as either volunteer or paid employment positions, and with or without academic credit.
-Karen can help you determine the best course of action regarding internship opportunities for you.
+Alison can help you determine the best course of action regarding internship opportunities for you.
 Academic credit for internships is offered through the individual departments (Psych 399/496, SFL 399, and Soc 399) once your internship has received approval.
-Please contact the C&SS Internship Office (fhssinternships@byu.edu) for any questions regarding internship opportunities, credit requirements, time commitments, and all other internship logistics.
+Please contact the C&SS Internship Office (fhssinternships@byu.edu) for any questions regarding internship opportunities, credit requirements, time commitments, and all other internship logistics. -

 Toggle ItemInternship Application ProcessThe Sociology Department has a college internship application that should be submitted and approved prior to completing the University IRAMS application.

-The student then submits the IRAMS application.
 Once final IRAMS approval is given, the student receives a final approval email from the University Internship Office informing the student that approval has been given and the student can now register for Soc 399.
-This should be completed prior to the add/drop deadline.
+This should be completed prior to the add/drop deadline.If you have any problems with this process, please contact the FHSS Internship Office at fhssinternships@byu.edu or 801-422-2168 -

 Toggle ItemSociology Capstone OptionsSociology Capstone Options: